✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 5. First two apps deploy free — No credit card required for initial Cloud Run deployments

-When AI Studio Is the Right Starting Surface #
+When AI Studio Is My Right Starting Surface #

-Use AI Studio as your starting point when:
+I use AI Studio as my starting point when:

-• Workspace-heavy apps — Your app needs to read/write Sheets, Drive, Docs
+Workspace-heavy apps App needs to read/write Sheets, Drive, Docs via Workspace APIs

-• Firebase-native architecture — Auth + Firestore + hosting is your stack
+Firebase-native architecture Auth + Firestore + hosting is my stack

-• Maximum control — You need to specify regions, custom networking, complex IAM
+Maximum control I need to specify regions, custom networking, complex IAM

-If no → Start in Antigravity CLI or your preferred IDE.
+No Start in Antigravity CLI or my preferred IDE.

 Action 5: Get on the WebMCP Origin Trial in Chrome 149 #